RuochaoYan/a-plagiarism-detector/README.md

 ## Testing

-Lousy programmers never test their code.
-They change jobs a lot.
-Good programmers test their code after they’ve finished writing it.
-But great programmer write tests before they write code to solve problems.
+**Lousy** programmers never test their code.
+They change jobs a lot. **Good** programmers test their code after they’ve finished writing it.
+But **great** programmers write tests before they write code to solve problems.
 They try to dream up ways to break their own code, and to prove to themselves that the code has flaws.

 The starter framework for your code contains a testing harness.
 That harness includes a method called “runtests”.
 As you develop test functions for your own code, you can add them to the “runtests” method in the harness.
 As the harness runs, your tests will be called automatically, and output from your tests will be captured in an output file.
 For now, it’s up to you to decide how to use this facility — just recognize that writing self-tests for your code is an essential step in learning to improve your software skills.
 Also note: you’ll lose points on this assignment if our auto-grading robot (Vlad-the-compiler) discovers that your testing output file is empty.

 ## Code Style Guide

-This isn’t your first class on software or programming, and you’re probably wondering what we expect from you in terms of how your code is structured and formatted.
+This isn’t your first class on software or programming, and you’re probably wondering how we expect your code to be structured and formatted.
 From the perspective of our auto-grader, structure and format are completely irrelevant.
-However, your instructors will be viewing your code as well, so you would be wise to adhere to a few rules of thumb.
+However, your instructors also will be viewing your code as well, so you would be wise to adhere to a few rules of thumb.

 ### Format and Clarity

 Your code should be formatted to be easily readable by anyone with more than 1 year of programming experience.
 Here are some guidelines for things that matter:

-Avoid dense and complicated code
+- Avoid dense and complicated code
-Be consistent!
-Choose a coding standard for yourself and stick with it Partition your logic into class methods as needed to maintain clarity Document your code with comments that clearly indicate what you’re doing at a high level
+- Be consistent!
+Choose a coding standard for yourself and stick with it
+- Partition your logic into class methods as needed to maintain clarity
+- Document your code with comments that clearly indicate what you’re doing at a high level

 Unsure if you’ve got it right?
 Take a look at sample code in your textbook.
 Look at C++ code examples from github.
 Ask a friend to take a look.
 Most of all, use your judgement to estimate whether others can make sense of what you’re doing.
 We’re being intentionally vague, so you get to learn what works and what doesn’t.